allegro/blog/_posts/2021-04-13-kotlin-scripting.md

 ---
 layout: post
-title: Kotlin - language for everyone and for everything.
+title: Kotlin - a language for everyone and for everything.
 Even scripts.
 author: [weronika.orczyk]
 tags: [tech, kotlin, script]
 ---